grodansparadis/vscpl1drv-can232/man/vscpl1drv-can232.1.md

 #### btr0/btr1 (Optional.)
 Instead of setting a bus-speed you can set the SJA1000 BTR0/BTR1 values directly.
 If both are set the bus_speed parameter is ignored.

-This link can be a help for data https://www.port.de/engl/canprod/sv_req_form.html

-If no device string is given COM1/ttyS0 will be used.
-Baud rate will be set to 115200 baud and the filter/mask to fully open.
-The CAN bit rate will be 500Kbps.

 ## Flags